-Rebecca Ploener: Featured Musician
+Rebecca Ploener—Featured Musician

 Rebecca, a Pennsylvania native, is a sophomore at Appalachian State.
 Although her current major is Exercise Science, she used to be a Music Industries major.
 Why the switch?

-“As a music major you spend a lot of time on your craft, and your craft becomes your job, and I was tired of playing and not enjoying it anymore.”
+“Your craft becomes your job, and I was tired of playing and not enjoying it anymore.”
 She mentions this somewhat discontented.
 “I was tired of not enjoying what I was playing anymore.”

 Rebecca’s love of music has a pretty established history.
 She’s been involved with music since the third grade: starting with the cello, she then switched to playing trombone, which she played for five years.
-After that, she tried her hand at bass trombone, and in twelfth grade picked up the instrument she plays now—euphonium, a brass instrument often described as a small tuba.
+After that, she tried her hand at bass trombone, and in twelfth grade picked up the instrument she plays now—euphonium, a brass instrument often described as “a small tuba.”

 Rebecca played in marching band throughout high school.
 In 2014 she joined the Cadets 2, playing with them for two years.
 In 2016 she marched with the Boston Crusaders, touring for ninety days in the summer.
 This past summer, Rebecca marched with The Cadets, one of the oldest and most honored drum and bugle corps in the Drum Corps International.

 If you have no idea what drum and bugle corps are, you’re not alone.
 Drum Corps International or DCI, is a major league of marching arts with roots in the military.
 Drum corps are competitive marching bands, with ensembles of brass instruments, Percussion instruments and color guard.
 They perform eight to twelve minute shows, touring around the country and perfecting their shows as much as possible.
 The Cadets in particular have ranked within the top ten marching bands in the world ten times.